aghouraf/Docs/aspnetcore/web-api/advanced/api-conventions.md

 { }
 ```

 * The <xref:Microsoft.AspNetCore.Mvc.ApiExplorer.ApiConventionNameMatchBehavior.Prefix> option applied to the method, indicates that the convention can match any action as long as it starts with the prefix “Find”.
-This will include methods such as Find, FindPet or FindById.
+This will include methods such as Find, FindPet, or FindById.

 * The <xref:Microsoft.AspNetCore.Mvc.ApiExplorer.ApiConventionNameMatchBehavior.Suffix> applied to the parameter, indicates that the convention can match methods with exactly one parameter that terminate in the suffix id.
 This will include parameters such as id, or petId.
 ApiConventionTypeMatch can be similarly applied to types to constrain the type of the parameter.
 A params[] arguments can be used to indicate remaining parameters that do not need not be explicitly matched.